SkyProtocol-org/skyprotocol/README.md

 _If_ you are going to run _manual_ tests against the cardano preview network, generate the verification and signing key as well as payment address.
-(Automated tests above will generate their own keys against a private node.)
+(Automated tests above will generate their own keys.)

 Generating keys:
 ```bash